 CASE SUMMARY

-On December 17, 2021, a group of registered voters filed a lawsuit against the Pennsylvania Secretary of State and the Director for the Pennsylvania Bureau of Election Services and Notaries challenging the state's then current congressional districts as unconstitutional.
-The plaintiffs alleged that due to population shifts over the last decade, the state's congressional districts had become unconstitutionally malapportioned in violation of the one person, one vote constitutional requirement.
-Furthermore, plaintiffs asserted the defendants had months to enact a new congressional plan and failed to do so, thereby requiring the court's intervention to ensure a properly apportioned plan was in place for the 2022 primary election.
-The plaintiffs sought a declaratory judgment that Pennsylvania's then current congressional redistricting plan violated the Free and Equal Elections Clause of the Pennsylvania Constitution, Article I, § 2 of the U.S. Constitution, and 2 U.S.C. § 2(c) and an injunction barring the defendants from using that plan in any future elections.
-They also requested the court implement a new congressional redistricting plan that complied with one person, one vote.
+On December 17, 2021, a group of Pennsylvania voters filed a state lawsuit against Pennsylvania’s Secretary of State and the Director of the Pennsylvania Bureau of Election Services and Notaries challenging the state’s 2010-cycle congressional redistricting plan as unconstitutionally malapportioned in violation of the one person, one vote constitutional requirement.
+Plaintiffs also asserted the state had failed to enact a new congressional plan after several months and the court’s intervention was necessary to ensure a properly apportioned plan was in place for the 2022 elections.
+They sought a declaratory judgment the 2010-cycle plan was unconstitutional and unlawful, an injunction barring the plan from use in future elections, and for the court to implement a new, properly apportioned congressional plan.

-On January 14, 2022 the Commonwealth Court issued an order establishing a January 24, 2022 deadline for the parties to submit proposed redistricting plans for the court's consideration.
-In that order, the court further provided that if the General Assembly failed to enact a congressional plan by January 30, the court would issue an opinion adopting a plan thereafter.
-The bench trial for this case was held on January 27-28.
+• On January 14, 2022, the commonwealth court issued an order setting a January 24, 2022, deadline for the parties to submit plan proposals for the court’s consideration and stating that if the General Assembly failed to enact a plan by January 30, 2022, the court would adopt a plan.

-On February 2, 2022, only a few days after the Commonwealth Court completed its trial in this case and despite the Court having denied such requests twice already, the Pennsylvania Supreme Court granted the petitioners' third request to assume extraordinary jurisdiction over the case, citing the impact that prolonged appeals would have on the state's election calendar.
-The Court designated the Commonwealth Court judge who was previously handling this case to serve as Special Master and directed her to file her recommended redistricting plan and accompanying report with the Court by February 7, 2022, with oral arguments scheduled to take place on February 18, 2022.
-The trial court judge submitted her report and accompanying map recommendation on February 7.
+• On February 2, 2022, days after trial and despite having denied two such requests already, the Pennsylvania Supreme Court granted the plaintiffs’ third application for extraordinary relief to take over the case, citing the impact prolonged appeals would have on the state’s election calendar.
+The Court designated the presiding commonwealth court judge as special master and directed her to file a recommended redistricting plan and report with the Court by February 7, 2022.
+The special master submitted her recommended plan and report on February 7.

-An intervenor and a proposed intervenor to the Supreme Court of Pennsylvania proceedings each filed petitions for a writ of certiorari with the U.S. Supreme Court on May 24, 2022.
-The U.S. Supreme Court denied certiorari on October 3, 2022.
+• On May 24, 2022, an intervenor and proposed intervenor in the Pennsylvania Supreme Court proceedings each filed petitions for writs of certiorari with the U.S. Supreme Court, which were denied on October 3, 2022.

 Similar Case: Carter v.
 DeGraffenreid